HannahEA/social-network/README.md

 4. To stop containers type: docker ps rm -a

 # to run 'social-network' locally type below commands in VSC terminal:

-Note:
+1. In the 'frontend' folder make an '.env' file that contains: REACT_APP_API_URL=http://localhost:8000

-1. To install node files and create the package-lock.json and package.json files: cd frontend npm install react scripts
+2. To install node files and create the package-lock.json and package.json files: cd frontend npm install react scripts

-2. To run the GO back-end server: cd backend go run server.go
+3. To run the GO back-end server: cd backend go run server.go

-3. To run the React front-end server, in a separate VSC terminal window type: cd frontend
+4. To run the React front-end server, in a separate VSC terminal window type: cd frontend npm start
-   REACT_APP_API_URL=http://localhost:8000 npm start

 # To delete the back-end server, in VSC terminal run: